itsxwang/software-development/Computer-Science-Core/OS/Linux/openssh.md

 - The remote machine verifies it using the authorized public key.

-- If it matches, you're in — no password needed!
+- If it matches, you're in — no password needed otherwise it will ask for password(but you can stop this password auth behaviour by disabling password authentication)!

 ### 🧠 How It Works Internally (Simplified)
 1. SSH client tries to connect to ex: 192.168.29.75.